txt/se21/docs/00hello.md

 # History

+Once apon a time:

+-  "users" and "requirements" were considerd to be outside of the scope of SE.
+And then..
+- "compiling" was considered not safe practice for programmers.
+And then...
+-  "testing" was seen as "someone else's problem" (the test team).
+And then...
+-  "operations" was seen as "someone else's problem" (the field engineers and the maintaince team).
+And then...
+-  "AI" was seen as seperate to SE.
+And then...

+See other trends, below:

-Warning the following timeline might be wrong
-&plusmn; 5 years.
+- Warning the following timeline might be wrong &plusmn; 5 years.
-And if some trend is  big  in one decade, then you know that was the result of years of prior engineering.
+- Also if some trend is  big  in one decade,
+  - then you know that was the result of years of prior engineering.